 Set 2: HSM Breadth Electives (take zero or one) – A student who chooses only one elective from Set 1 can fulfill the remaining HSM elective requirement with one of the courses listed below.
 Note that only a subset of courses below will be offered in any specific EMBA elective term.

 - FINANCE 646E Corporate Finance

 - MARKETNG 807E Marketing Strategy

 - MARKETNG 808E Strategy and Tactics of Pricing

 - STRATEGY 838E Entrepreneurial Strategy for Innovation-Based Ventures

-Dates: The HSM Breadth Elective classes are offered in the elective term residency.
+Dates: The HSM Breadth Elective classes are offered during the elective term.

 5. HSM Project Course (3 credits)

 The HSM Project Course is designed for students to extend their mastery in one or more business skills by completing an in-depth analysis of a health care management or policy challenge or opportunity and developing actionable recommendations concerning the identified topic.
 To accomplish this goal, students will select the topic and organization providing the context for the project, develop a proposal describing the project, work with a project advisor to refine the project focus/scope and work plan, as required, and then carryout the research and other steps required to complete the analyses.
 Faculty supervision for the project will include on-line, in-person, and/or phone sessions.